Massey products in Galois cohomology and Pythagorean fields: Oriented pro- groups

 Another important source of oriented pro-$p$ groups are Demushkin pro-$p$ groups.
 A Demushkin group $G$ is a pro-$p$ group whose $\F_p$-cohomology algebra satisfies the following three conditions: \begin{itemize} \item[(i)] the dimension of $\rmH^1(G)$ is finite, i.e., $G$ is finitely generated; \item[(ii)] the dimension of $\rmH^2(G)$ is one, i.e., $G$ has one defining relation; \item[(iii)] the cup-product induces a non-degenerate pairing

 \end{itemize} (cf., e.g., \cite[Def.~3.9.9]{nsw:cohn}).
 Demushkin groups have been studied and classified by S.P.~Demu\v{s}kin, J-P.~Serre and J.P.~Labute (cf. \cite{Demushkin, serre:Demushkin, labute}).
-In particular, Serre proved that every Demushkin group comes endowed with a canonical orientation $\theta_G\colon G\to1+p\Z_p$.
+In particular, Serre proved that every Demushkin group may be endowed with a canonical orientation $\theta_G\colon G\to1+p\Z_p$.

 By condition~(ii) above, a Demushkin pro-$p$ group $G$ has a single defining relation, namely,

 yielding the dual bases $\{\chi_1,\ldots,\chi_d\}$ of $\rmH^1(G)$.

 Henceforth we focus on Demushkin pro-2 groups.
 Altogether, one has four cases, depending on whether $d$ is even or odd, and on the shape of the defining relation $r$ (cf. \cite{labute}).